 For those seeking a driving getaway, New South Wales offers a number of ‘drives and road trips’.
 Many of these drives offer a great way to explore NSW, from the scenic Greater Blue Mountains Drive, the Legendary Pacific Coast drive, Kosciuszko Alpine Way, Snowy Mountains Highway, Snowy Valley Way, Darling River Run and the Rainforest Way.
 There is even the popular Sydney Melbourne Coastal Drive.

 In addition to our new articles, we will be bringing back some of our own experiences from our archive among others.

-Most regions are still welcoming visitors, but if you are unsure after the recent droughts and fire, contact the local visitor centres for more information.
+Most regions are still welcoming visitors, but if you are unsure after the recent droughts, fires and COVID-19, contact the local visitor centres for more information.

 Photos © Ausemade PL